 It is important that all children feel heard and understood.
-Therefore, DSLs (and deputies) should be supported in developing knowledge and skills to:
+Therefore, designated safeguarding leads (and deputies) should be supported in developing knowledge and skills to:

-- encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures Pony Partnerships may put in place to protect them, and. - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures put in place to protect them, and, - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.